How Do Short Films Make Money? (Tips & Tricks)

 How likely is it for your short film to make ad revenue?

-However, there’s a degree to which consistency and quality need to merge, and while “virality” can be engineered to a degree, it takes a lot of good luck and good timing for your short films to start reaching a wide enough audience to bring in the number of subscribers you need to take off.
+However, consistency and quality need to merge to some degree, and while “virality” can be engineered to some degree, it takes a lot of good luck and good timing for your short films to start reaching a wide enough audience to bring in the number of subscribers you need to take off.

 Online Monetization Through Branded Content